truongthanhvu2337/truongthanhvu2337/README.md

 ## 🙋‍♂️ About myself
 <div align="center" display="flex">
-    Hi yall, you can just call me jayden, I'm currently in my final year of college, grinding skill and low level stuff to push myself to become a decent back-end developer in the current profession.
-Though I focus on my profession skill, I also work on cultivating a unique vibe and maintaining a healthy lifestyle (I guest) and kinda interested in fashion style.
+    Hi, I’m Jayden.
+I just graduated from college and I’m grinding skills, building low-level foundations to grow into a solid Back-end or DevOps engineer.
+While I focus heavily on my technical path, I’m also working on cultivating my own vibe, keeping a balanced lifestyle, and exploring fashion along the way.

 </div>